-When appropriate, the Academy agrees to make its legal counsel available to NAAC; and to coordinate, upon request, with counsel for the CIA and the Mexican organizations.
+When appropriate, the Academy agrees to make its legal counsel available to NAAC, and to coordinate, upon request, with counsel for the CIA and the Mexican organizations.

-Academy Senior Policy Analyst Claire Mickelson provides staff support for NAAC and for the Council of U.S. Presidents (CUSP).
-She can be reached at 202.223.8196 or at mickelson@actuary.org
+Academy Senior Policy Analyst Claire Mickelson provides staff support for NAAC.
+She can be reached at 202-223-8196 or at mickelson@actuary.org

-PARTICIPATING NAAC ORGANIZATIONS
+NAAC PARTICIPATING ORGANIZATIONS

 NAAC brings together the five national actuarial organizations in the United States, the three in Mexico, and the Canadian Institute of Actuaries.
-The missions of the nine Participating Organizations may be summarized as follows:
+The self-described missions of the nine Participating Organizations may be summarized as follows: